Top 10 Internet tips and tricks

 Install plugins and add-ons

 All of the above alternative browsers also have a large community of volunteers who develop add-ons and plugins that can be added into the browser.
-Each of these browsers has hundreds of thousands of these add-ons that can do such things like the current weather in your browser window, changing its color, and adding additional functionality.
+Each of these browsers has hundreds of add-ons that can do such things like the current weather in your browser window, changing its color, and adding additional functionality.

 Make sure your browser and its plugins are up-to-date